serverlessworkflow/specification/specification.md

 Note that `functionRef`, `eventRef`, and `subFlowRef` are mutually exclusive, meaning that only one of them can be specified in a single action definition.

 The `name` property specifies the action name.
+It is required and is a business level name.
 The `id` property specifies the unique action id.

 In the event-based scenario a service, or a set of services we want to invoke